watsonwork/watsonwork-developer-docs/guides/handling_client_actions.md

 ### Team Configuration
 The team administrators manage the app configuration for the entire team and the configuration can improve the enablment of your App.
 For example, for a file managment App, the team administraotr can configure the source url of the file service and the the authentication method required.

 If your App enables team configuration, team administrators will see a Configure button in App details page from the administration portal.
+Only the team administrators have access to configure an App for the entire team.

 ![AppConfig Usage Screenshot](../images/ConfigUsage_admin.jpg)

-NOTE:
-1. All members of a space have access to configure an App in the space regardless of who added the app to the space.
-2. Only the team administrators have access to configure an App for the entire team.
-3. If the team administrators configure an App in the space setting, then what they configure in the space will not impact the team configuration.